 - ½ cup granulated sugar

-- ½ cup brown sugar
+- ½ cup light brown sugar

-- 2 eggs, room temperature
+- 2 large eggs, room temperature

 - 1 teaspoon vanilla extract

-- ½ teaspoon almond extract
+- ½ teaspoon almond extract, optional

 - 2 cups all purpose flour

 - 1 ¼ teaspoon baking powder

-- ¼ teaspoon salt
+- ¼ teaspoon kosher salt

 - ½ cup toasted hazelnuts, chopped

-- Preheat the oven to 350 degrees and line a baking sheet with parchment paper.
+- Preheat the oven to 350°F and line a baking sheet with parchment paper.

 - In the bowl of a stand mixer fitted with the paddle attachment (or a large bowl with a hand mixer), beat together the butter, sugar, and brown sugar until smooth.

 - Scoop half the dough onto one side of baking sheet and pat it into a 10 inch x 2 inch rectangle that’s about 1 inch thick (lightly wetting your hands helps a lot with this step).
 Repeat with the other half of the dough.